savage2347/Fivem-Cache-Auto-Cleaner/README.md

 # Fivem-Cache-Auto-Cleaner
-This isa program that auto clear your fivem cache when your execute it
+This is a program that auto clear your fivem cache when your execute it